 We all remember bouncing on traditional trampolines as kids.

 You know, the rectangle ones with springs around the edges that inch their way from one end of the yard to the other with every bounce.
 Though they provided hours of fun, there is now an increasing demand for a safer, more stable trampoline design.
 Thankfully, modern trampolines for sale do just that.

 Most springless trampolines on the market provide the rebounding effect in one of two ways:

 Our new Thunder and Thunder Pro are different - they true heavy duty trampolines.
 It's the first soft-edged trampoline in the world to use Leaf Springs instead of coil springs to power your bounce.

-Traditionally used in heavy truck suspension systems, the three leaf spring system absorbs the impact of force to provide a bounce that is even better than that of a traditional spring trampoline.
+Traditionally used in heavy truck suspension systems, the three-leaf spring system absorbs the impact of force to provide a bounce that is even better than that of a traditional spring trampoline.
 These leaf springs help Thunder and Thunder Pro achieve the spring free trampoline experience!

 There are several reasons why a springless trampoline is an attractive option.

 We've listed a few below, but be sure to also check out our trampoline buying guide.

 It used to be far too easy to land on a trampoline's springs, which would then pinch your skin or quickly burn you on contact if they'd been in the sun all day.

 So, many people are now seeking a safer alternative for their children – one without the hazardous springs they remember.
 Here at Vuly, we have made safety the primary concern of all Vuly trampolines.
 We use the best technology for both our spring and springless trampolines, minimising impact, protecting joints and ensuring bouncers are fully enclosed.